 National Association of School Psychologists (NASP)

 She is the past-president of the American Academy of School Psychology.
-Dr. Pelletier also serves as the representative from School Psychology to the ABPP Board of Trustees.
+Dr. Pelletier also served as the representative from School Psychology to the ABPP Board of Trustees from 2014-2021.

 American Academy of Clinical Neuropsychology (AACN)

 She also served as a member of the American Board of School Psychology (ABSP).